 iv) Presenting a threat to the stability and continuance of any University function;

-v) Being formally charged with a felony.
+v) Being criminally charged with a felony.

+b.
+Any student may be immediately removed from a classroom for behavior outlined in this Section X.6.a. for up to one class period.
+If the faculty member requests removal for a longer period of time, the faculty member must notify the Dean of Students of the removal within twenty-four (24) hours of the removal with a written statement documenting the behavior necessitating the removal.
+The Dean of Students, or his or her designee, must review the action prior to the next time the class meets, to determine what further action(s) need(s) to be taken and will notify the faculty member and student of any disciplinary actions or recommendations.
+The student may not return to that class until given approval by the Dean of Students or designee, or due process has been granted as further outlined in this Section X.6.

+c.
 Any student/student group receiving a sanction on an interim basis shall be given the opportunity for a review by the chair of the appropriate hearing committee within ten working days from the effective date of the action.

-c.
+d.
 If, after a review, it is determined that the student or registered student organization did not violate University policy or fall under the provisions of this emergency sanction, arrangements will be made so that any missed academic work may be made up.

-d.
+e.
 As soon as practical, the chair of the appropriate hearing committee will schedule a hearing to determine if temporary sanctions should become permanent.

 7. Pending Civil or Criminal Actions